squid-cache/squid-cache.github.io/ConfigExamples/Intercept/SslBumpExplicit.rst

 === Modern DH/ciphers usage ===

-To force Squid use modern DH exchanges/ciphers you must (depending of your openssl build) create DH params file and specify it with http(s)_port.
+To enable Squid to use modern DH exchanges/ciphers you must (depending of your openssl build) create DH params file and specify it with http(s)_port.

 To do that first create DH params file: